Surprise flurries and a quick frost: Freeze warning issued for early Wednesday morning

-ST. LOUIS — The St. Louis area will see a late spurt of winter weather Tuesday night, with light snowfall expected in some areas, according to the National Weather Service.
+ST. LOUIS — The St. Louis area will see a late spurt of winter weather Tuesday, with light snowfall expected in some areas, according to the National Weather Service.

-Temperatures are expected to hit freezing on Tuesday night, with frost across the area beginning to thaw by 8 a.m.
-Wednesday morning.
-The weather service has issued a freeze warning for 1 a.m. to 9 a.m. on Wednesday, cautioning that water pipes could burst in these conditions.
+Temperatures are expected to hit the freezing mark Tuesday night, with frost across the area beginning to thaw by 8 a.m.
+Wednesday.
+The weather service has issued a freeze warning for 1 a.m. to 9 a.m.
+Wednesday, cautioning that water pipes could burst in these conditions.
 Temperatures should climb back up into the 50s by Wednesday afternoon.

 Light snow is now moving into northeast MO and western IL early this morning.
 Light accumulations are expected as it moves south, mostly on grassy surfaces, including perhaps a light dusting to near 1 inch around St. Louis this afternoon. #MOwx #ILwx #STLwx pic.twitter.com/ex8UGFecfz— NWS St. Louis (@NWSStLouis) April 20, 2021